 ShipBob offers an intuitive dashboard with a designated ‘Returns’ section that makes returns easy to track and manage.
 Merchants can track the status of any return from Awaiting to Processing to Complete or view all returns data from a birds-eye view.

-You can then see whether the inventory has been restocked, disposed of, or sent back to you based on your preferences.
+You can then see whether the inventory has been restocked, quarantined, or disposed of based on your preferences.

 Inventory management options